How can we become better teachers?

 When I was a student, I enjoyed professors who painted the big picture before diving into details.
 I liked teachers who gave tons of real-life examples (rather than hypothetical stuff).
 I liked classes where visual and audio technologies were used.
 And I most definitely hated classes where there was no real interaction with students!

 So, I try and begin my lectures with the big picture.
 For example, see my big picture handouts, roadmaps, and schematics for epidemiology.
 I pepper my lectures with tons of real-world examples.
 See my case files on bias in epidemiology.
 Because there is much to be learnt from real-world examples of successes and failures, I encourage students to work on case studies as a learning tool.
 Here are some examples of case studies published by my students.
+In fact, we have put together an e-book of all the published case studies by our students.

 Personal examples and anecdotes are always good to include in lectures.
 When I teach epidemiological study design, I share with students the mistakes that I have committed in my own research, and that invariably gets their attention!
 Who has not made mistakes?
 So, make sure you highlight your own failures, as well as other classic examples from the literature.